Other Abortion Services in Gainesville, FL

 If you are pregnant and unsure about how you want to proceed please call the clinic.
 We can discuss your options including abortion, carrying to term and adoption, or carrying to term and parenting.
 We can provide referrals for in-depth counseling, adoption specialists, and Obstetricians.
 We want to make sure your questions are answered about all available options.

 We offer two kinds of pregnancy tests.
 Our free test is a late detection test: you must be at least six weeks from your last period in order for this test to read correctly.
 We also have an early detection test that is accurate about 10-14 days after conception (or three to four weeks from your last period).
 There is a small fee for this test.
-We are unable to provide Proof of Pregnancy at this time.
+We are unable to provide written Proof of Pregnancy at this time.
 Please call us for pregnancy testing hours or if you have any questions.